Moss is a much-loved staple ingredient for closed terrariums.

 It’s, of course, not an extensive list (there are around 12,000 species of moss, after all), and many others would suit too.
 But it’s a great starting point for some of the best and most available types.

-*Also, avoiding preserved moss for your mossarium project is advisable.
+*Also, avoid preserved moss for your mossarium.
 It will likely contain dyes and chemicals that can leech and damage any living material.

 Either go all in on the live moss or all in on the preserved.